 The ${\rm ^{23}}$Na NMR investigations outlined above provided clear evidence that a spin gap exists in $\rm Na_3Cu_2SbO_6$.
 The Fermi contact shift (or Knight shift) can be linked to the magnetic susceptibility whose parameters can be obtained by plotting the observed Knight shift (${\rm {\it K}_{obs}}$) against the spin susceptibility ($\rm \chi_{spin}$) or what is referred to as Clogston-Jaccarino\cite{clogston1964interpretation} plot.
-The antiferromagnetic-ferromagnetic (AF-F) or (antiferromagnetic)-(antiferromagnetic) (AF-AF) chain models based on the atomistic structure (shown in \textbf{Figure \ref{Figure_36}e}) were assessed by invoking spin-lattice relaxation rates and NMR shifts on $\rm Na_3Cu_2SbO_6$ (\textbf{Figure \ref{Figure_36}f}).
-Altogether, analyses of NMR spin shifts and spin-lattice relaxation rates revealed the magnetic nature of $\rm Na_3Cu_2SbO_6$ can be well accounted for by alternating the chain scenario atomic model (\textbf{Figure \ref{Figure_36}f}) with two dominant spin exchange interactions (antiferromagnetic ${\rm {\it J}_1}$ and ferromagnetic ${\rm {\it J}_2}$) whose values can be quantitatively determined.\cite{Kuo2012} Moreover, based on spin-lattice relaxation rates, the determined spin gap was found to be identical with the magnetic excitation energy attained from neutron scattering measurements.
+The antiferromagnetic--ferromagnetic (AF--F) or (antiferromagnetic)--(antiferromagnetic) (AF--AF) chain models based on the atomistic structure (shown in \textbf{Figure \ref{Figure_36}e}) were assessed by invoking spin-lattice relaxation rates and NMR shifts on $\rm Na_3Cu_2SbO_6$ (\textbf{Figure \ref{Figure_36}f}).
+Altogether, the analyses of NMR spin shifts and spin-lattice relaxation rates revealed the magnetic nature of $\rm Na_3Cu_2SbO_6$ can be well accounted for by alternating the chain scenario atomic model (\textbf{Figure \ref{Figure_36}f}) with two dominant spin exchange interactions (antiferromagnetic ${\rm {\it J}_1}$ and ferromagnetic ${\rm {\it J}_2}$) whose values can be quantitatively determined.\cite{Kuo2012} Moreover, based on spin-lattice relaxation rates, the determined spin gap was found to be identical with the magnetic excitation energy attained from neutron scattering measurements.